The Complete Guide to Making Homemade Pasta

 Practice makes perfect pasta!

-Spinning flour and eggs into sheets of gold, making pasta from scratch is one of the kitchen tasks I romanticise most.
+Making pasta from scratch—spinning flour and eggs into sheets of gold—is one of the kitchen activites I romanticize most.
 The reality might not always measure up: I have plated up thick, too-chewy strands and been met with flaky, too-dry doughs, but the (eventual) satisfaction of a golden, chewy bowl of comfort is enough to have me try my hand again.
-Fresh pasta is more porous than its dried counterpart and marries so well with the heavier sauces the cold weather cooks up like a rich ragu or the soupy cacio e pepe like the one I often daydream about from Padella.
+Fresh pasta is more porous than its dried counterpart and marries so well with the heavier sauces like a rich ragu or the soupy cacio e pepe like the one I often daydream about from Padella.

-This is one of cooking's great experiences.
-Unless you have a machine that will do it for you (I don’t, and am not sure I want one), making fresh pasta is also one of those rare kitchen tasks where a crowd in the kitchen is welcome.
-It takes time, so it’s useful to have a production line of extra hands to help knead, feed sheets through the machine, press out shapesa—and to test the boundaries of kinship or the true meaning of ‘hangry’.
+Making pasta is truly one of cooking's great experiences.
+Making fresh pasta is also one of those rare activities where a crowd in the kitchen is welcome.
+It takes time, so it’s useful to have a production line of extra hands to help knead, feed sheets through the machine, press out shapes and to test the boundaries of kinship or the true meaning of ‘hangry’.
 Equally, you could call it solo meditation, pour yourself a glass of wine, switch on a podcast, and get kneading.

 How to make pasta dough from scratch